Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 #image("./github-workflows/pros-build-test.png")

 = Digital Notebook Compilation Workflow
-One major disadvantage of writing our notebook using Typst #glossary_footnote[Typst] instead of doing it on a platform such as Google Slides is that the members on our team who do not have easy access to the notebook's GitHub repository cannot access the digital notebook on demand.
+One major disadvantage of writing our notebook using Typst #glossary-footnote[Typst] instead of doing it on a platform such as Google Slides is that the members on our team who do not have easy access to the notebook's GitHub repository cannot access the digital notebook on demand.

 To solve this, we created a GitHub workflow that compiles the notebook when changes are made to it and uploads it to both GitHub and Discord.
 The notebook getting uploaded to GitHub and Discord gives us a few benefits:
 - Discord is a cross-platform application, so the digital notebook can be accessed by anyone on our team, at any time, on any device, including phones, tablets, and laptops.